Phase Transitions in Bandits with Switching Constraints: Related Literature

-We note that both \cite{cheung2017dynamic} and \cite{chen2019parametric} only focus on specific decision-making problems, and their results rely on some strong assumption about the unknown environment. \cite{cheung2017dynamic} assume a known finite set of potential demand functions, and require the existence of \textit{discriminative} prices that can efficiently differentiate all potential demand functions. \cite{chen2019parametric} assume a known parametric form of the demand function, and also require a well-separated condition.
-By contrast, the \texttt{BwSC} model in our paper is generic and assumes no prior knowledge of the environment.
-The learning task in the \texttt{BwSC} problem is thus more challenging than previous models.
-Also, the switching constraint in the \texttt{BwSC} problem is more general than the price-change constraints in previous models.
+We note that all of \cite{cheung2017dynamic,chen2019parametric,chen2020data} focus on specific revenue management problems, and their results rely on certain assumptions that are specialized to their models.
+The \BwSC model in our paper has a different flavor, in the sense that it is very generic and requires very few assumptions.
+The results and techniques of our paper are thus very different from the above papers.
+Also, the switching constraint in the \BwSC problem is more general than the price-change constraints in previous models.

-In the Bayesian bandit setting, \cite{guha2013approximation} study the ``bandits with metric switching costs'' problem that allows a constraint involving metric switching costs.
+In the Bayesian bandit setting, \cite{guha2013approximation} (see also \citealt{guha2009multi} for a conference version) study the ``bandits with metric switching costs'' problem that allows a constraint involving metric switching costs.
 Using competitive ratio as the performance metric and assuming Bayesian priors, they develop a 4-approximation algorithm for the problem.
 The competitive ratio is measured against an optimal online policy that does not know the true distributions.
-As pointed out by the authors, the optimal online policy can be directly determined by a dynamic program.
-So the main challenge in their model is a computational one.
+As pointed out by the authors, the optimal online policy can be directly determined by a dynamic program, so the main challenge in their model is a computational one.
 Our work is different, as we are using regret as our performance metric, and we are competing with an optimal clairvoyant policy that knows the true distributions --- a much stronger benchmark.
 Our problem thus involves both statistical and computational challenges.
-In fact, the algorithm in \cite{guha2013approximation} cannot avoid a linear regret when applied to the \texttt{BwSC} problem.
+In fact, the algorithm in \cite{guha2013approximation} cannot avoid a linear regret when applied to the \BwSC problem.